Because of Winn-Dixie (film): Plot

-Opal gets a job at Gertrude's Pets and befriends the manager Otis, a shy ex-convict with a passion for music.
-She also meets a young girl named Sweetie Pie Thomas, who is eager to get a dog like Winn-Dixie.
+Opal gets a job at a local business, Gertrude's Pets, and befriends manager Otis, a shy ex-convict with a passion for music.
+She also meets Sweetie Pie Thomas, a young girl eager to get a dog like Winn-Dixie.

 With enough new friends, Opal and Gloria decide to host a party.
-Opal also takes a risk by inviting Mr. Alfred to the party as well, which he, after hesitating, begrudgingly accepts.
-Opal also becomes a friend to her former enemies, the brothers Stevie and Dunlap Dewberry, and to her sour-faced neighbor, Amanda Wilkinson, who lost her younger brother Carson when he drowned in the town lake the previous summer, which inspires Opal's compassion.
+Opal invites Otis, Sweetie Pie and her father, and takes a risk by inviting Mr. Alfred; after hesitating, he begrudgingly accepts.
+Opal also befriends and invites her former enemies, brothers Stevie and Dunlap Dewberry (who secretly like her), and her sour-faced neighbor Amanda Wilkinson.
+When Opal learns that Amanda lost her younger brother Carson to an accidental drowning the previous summer, it inspires her compassion.

-During the party, a severe thunderstorm strikes, and Winn-Dixie, being pathologically afraid of them, runs away.
-While Opal looks for him, her father wants to give up and she blames him for the loss of her mother and Winn-Dixie running away.
-He explains that he tried very hard to look for her mother.
-He then admits that it was his fault that she left him, and he believes that she is never coming back.
-However, he is grateful that she left Opal with him.
-Later they go back to the party and Otis starts to play a song on his guitar.
-Winn-Dixie is heard outside howling along to it.
-Everyone, while singing, lets him in and welcomes him back.
+During the party, a severe thunderstorm strikes.
+Winn-Dixie, with a pathological fear of storms, runs away.
+Opal and the preacher frantically search for him, but after a while her father (who admits he has grown to love Winn-Dixie) is discouraged and wants to give up.
+An upset Opal blames him for the loss of her mother and Winn-Dixie.
+The preacher tells her he tried very hard to look for her mother.
+He admits it was his fault that she left him, and believes she is never coming back.
+However, in a rare show of affection, he tells Opal how grateful he is that her mother left her with him.

+When all the guests return to Gloria's party, Otis starts to play a song (Glory, Glory) on his guitar and the preacher and others sing along.
+Opal and the others then hear Winn-Dixie outside howling; she lets him in and gratefully welcomes him back.